-The long-awaited book The Self Does Not Die has now been published and is available on Amazon.com.
-The project involved translating and publishing the recent Dutch book by NDE researchers Titus Rivas, Anny Dirven and Rudolf Smit that detailed 78 cases of veridical perceptions and other verified paranormal aspects of NDEs.
+The long-awaited book The Self Does Not Die has now been published by IANDS and is available on Amazon.com.
+The project involved translating and expanding the Dutch book by NDE researchers Titus Rivas, Anny Dirven and Rudolf Smit.
+This new edition details 104 cases of veridical perceptions and other verified paranormal aspects of NDEs.
 Veridical perceptions in NDEs provide the best evidence of the apparent separation of consciousness from the physical body and, by implication, survival of consciousness after death.
+Available at Amazon & Kindle!

 Panel: NDEs and Suicide